-The high-caliber spirit finds its way to Chicago, by way of cattle cars destined for the great Chicago stockyards, and earns favor with mafia kingpin Al Capone.
-The town of Templeton is soon supplying his gang with hundreds of kegs per month.
-Selling primarily Canadian whiskey, Capone nonetheless insists on Templeton Rye as his personal drink of choice — serving family and friends only The Good Stuff.
+The high-caliber spirit finds its way to Chicago by way of cattle cars destined for the famed Chicago stockyards.
+It finds favor in the Windy City’s notorious speakeasies.
+The town of Templeton is soon supplying infamous bootleggers with kegs of what drinkers came to call The Good Stuff.

 On December 5, 1933, the ratification of the Twenty-First Amendment repeals the Eighteenth Amendment, officially ending Prohibition on December 15.
 Small batches of The Good Stuff continue to be produced illegally and enjoyed inconspicuously by those in the know around Templeton.